TiagoCavalcante/cross-plataform/README.md

 # cross-plataform
-A sample of how Javascript can run on all devices
+An example of how Javascript can run on all devices